A Morbid Taste for Bones: Setting in history

 In that century, Wales included several principalities.
 Gwynedd covered most of the north part of Wales, ruled by Owain Gwynedd, a wise ruler with an eye to keeping the peace with England while enlarging and securing his principality.
 Bangor is a city on the mainland of Wales along the Menai Strait, dividing the Isle of Anglesey from the mainland, and a bishopric, then under Bishop David, including the places sacred to Saint Winifred.
 In the first part of the novel, the two monks visited Holywell, where Saint Winifed was said to be beheaded, the well springing up from her blood on the soil.
 Her own miracle was that her head was placed on her body.
 She then lived in Gwytherin as a nun.

-The monks travelled a long way to achieve their goal of the relics of a saint for Shrewsbury Abbey.
-From Shrewsbury to Holywell, using modern roads, the distance is about 60 miles.
-The second journey, from Shrewsbury to Bangor and then Aber, using modern roads, is about 80 to 90 miles depending on the route.
-To Gwytherin is about 30 miles, in the general direction of the return trip Shrewsbury.
-From Gwytherin stopping at Penmachno back to Shrewsbury, on modern roads, is about 75 miles.
-All the places mentioned in the book are real places in that area of England and Wales, then and now.

-"In the third week of May they came to Bangor" and then "They ran the prince to earth at Aber" who provided them a guide to Gwytherin, travelling "from the Conway valley at Llanrwst, climbing away from the river into forested hill country.
-Beyond the watershed they crossed the Elwy" to reach Gwytherin.
-Bened the smith from Gwytherin stopped in Shrewsbury on his pilgrimage to Walsingham, a long journey to the east side of Britain, about 250 miles one way on modern roads.

 Reviews and awards

 This and one other novel by Ellis Peters were tied for No. 42 in the 1990 list of The Top 100 Crime Novels of All Time by the Crime Writers' Association.
 (The other novel is The Leper of Saint Giles, the fifth novel in The Cadfael Chronicles (1981).)
 In the UK this was published as Hatchard's Crime Companion, edited by Susan Moody.
 This novel is also on the top 100 list compiled in 1995 by the Mystery Writers of America.

 Kirkus Reviews, only moderately impressed with the story, observed: "Brother C. traps and dispatches the loony killer (disposing of the body with great wit), matches the daughter up with the right swain, and encourages a restless monk to drop out and enjoy the flesh.
 Considering the materials, this polished Ellis Peters pleasantry could have been much duller, cuter, and talkier than it is."

 The Wall Street Journal named it one of their "Five Best Historical Mystery Novels" in 2010.